 - To receive full consideration, freshmen, transfer students, adult learners and veterans must apply for admission to ONU and submit all the required supporting credentials by Feb.
 1, 2015.

 - Incoming students must complete the FAFSA financial aid form and request the records be sent to ONU.

-- To receive full consideration, COF applicants must complete the application complete with a brief (one-page) essay stating your career plans and how the COF scholarship will help you meet those goals.
+- To receive full consideration, COF applicants must complete the application with a brief (one-page) essay stating your career plans and how the COF scholarship will help you meet those goals.
 This must be submitted by Feb.
-1, 2014.
+1, 2015.